-VIENNA, Austria - Mai 14, 2020 – Regardless of whether the corona crisis and homeschooling are just appearing in the educational landscape, whether it's the central school-leaving certificate, new curricula or the little-loved Pisa tests: one thing is unlikely to change over the generations - the financial education of children.
+VIENNA, Austria - May 14, 2020 – Regardless of whether the corona crisis and homeschooling are just appearing in the educational landscape, whether it's the centralized school-leaving examination, new curricula or the rather unpopular Pisa tests: one thing is unlikely to change over the generations - the financial education of children.
 It is and remains the task of parents and families.
 This is confirmed by a recent study conducted by the market research institute marketmind on behalf of the Austrian Banking Association and BAWAG Group.

 Knowledge comes from one's own parents, especially from mothers

-When educating their children about money, around 70% of the parents surveyed rely on the knowledge they themselves have received from their parents or their families about how to handle money.
-Among those parents who additionally consult their personal bank advisor to acquire this knowledge, this knowledge has led to a better handling of money in 60% of cases.
+When educating their children about money matters, around 70% of the parents surveyed rely on the knowledge they themselves have received from their parents or their families about how to handle money.
+Among those parents who additionally consult their personal bank advisor to receive this knowledge, this knowledge has led to a better handling of money in 60% of cases.

 In nine out of ten children, it is important for their parents to teach them how to handle money themselves.
 This is even more important to parents for children aged eleven and over (93%) and for sons (90%).
 Mothers (91%) attach more importance to imparting knowledge than fathers (88%).

 In 73% of children between the ages of six and 14, their parents state that they talk openly about money with their children.
 The majority of the children (89%) say that their parents provide advice on financial matters.
 A smaller proportion of children (62%) state that their parents speak openly about their own assets.